bombasticSlacks/Aspirant/Game/Rogue.md

 #### Vanish
 If within 3m #TODOMovement of something you could use to hide, as a [Free Action](Terminology#Free%20Action) you can spend 3 [Power](Stats#Power) to lose all attention.
 If you perform any [Action](Terminology#Action) you will need to continue to hide, move silently, etc. to remain hidden.

+#### Constant Movement
+You can perform reactions during your own turn.

 ---

 ### Master